 All about being an expat in New York

 Hi, everyone!
-I´m Lidiia, 23 year old Ukrainian living in New York.
+I´m Lidiia, 23-year-old Ukrainian living in New York.
 I came to the US on an exchange program from my university two years ago.
-Since I was a little girl, the States was always one of these places I wanted to see the most.
-So, even though it was far away from my home and I knew no one there, moving to the US wasn´t a hard decision for me.
-But it is also true – many things didn’t turn out the way I expected.
+Since I was a little girl, the US was always one of these places I wanted to see the most.
+So even though it was far away from my home and I knew no one there, moving to the US wasn´t a hard decision for me.
+But I must admit – many things didn’t turn out the way I expected.
 These two years were the most challenging ones in my life.
-Nevertheless, they also brought me the most unforgettable and incredible experiences, that have changed me forever.
+Nevertheless, being an expat in New York has also brought me the most unforgettable and incredible experiences that have changed me forever.

 New York through Ukrainian eyes

-New York is one-of-a-kind city.
-I would even say that it’s a whole different country within the US.
-It’s so versatile that you can never be bored here.
+New York is a one-of-a-kind city.
+I would even say that it’s a whole different country in the US.
+It’s so versatile that you can never be bored as an expat in New York.
 It is all about hustle hard – there’s no time to gaze around at the scenery, you have to always be present in the moment or the crowd will carry you away.
-This city is not for everyone, you have to love fast-paced environment and be ready to work hard 24/7.
+This city is not for everyone, you have to love the fast-paced environment and be ready to work hard 24/7.

 New York has the most multicultural environment I´ve experienced in my life.
 Almost everyone here comes from somewhere outside NY or even outside the US.
 People don’t care where you are from as long as you do your job well and behave.
 I don’t feel left out here.

 Being an expat in New York: Reality vs. Expectations